TetraMesa

 • Policies are often optimized for internal consistency rather than customer resolution.

-Often, we are satisficing.
-Customers are neither delighted nor loyal.
-They are accepting a solution that clears a minimum threshold of usefulness relative to available alternatives.
-Switching can be costly, inconvenient, risky, time-consuming, or mentally exhausting depending on the product and category.
-So people stay with products and services that are average, annoying, or subpar because leaving feels worse than enduring.
-So far.
-I explored this dynamic more directly in an earlier piece, Why Do Customers Switch?
-How to keep from being just a Satisficer?.
+Consumers are not delighted or loyal.
+They’re satisficing; accepting solutions that clear a minimum threshold relative to alternatives.
+Switching can be costly, inconvenient, risky, time-consuming, or just exhausting, depending on the category.
+So people stay with average or subpar products and services because leaving still feels worse.
+I explored this more directly in an earlier piece, Why Do Customers Switch?
+How to keep from being just a Satisficer?

 The Self Delusional Trap